JoshuaMcEvoy/onestorm-testing/README.md

 # Ruby testing project with cucumber and rspec

+Before you can test you need to make sure the `recaptchaDisabled` value in the Application Settings is set to `true`.

 ### need to install
 - gem install rails
 - gem install rspec-rails